Understanding Depression, Anxiety, and PTSD in Military Families

 Medication and other treatments may provide some relief from PTSD, anxiety, and depression in the military, but they also come with numerous side effects.
 Many patients have decided to look elsewhere for a ray of hope, and a newer treatment, TMS therapy, has proven beneficial for thousands of military families.

 TMS (Transcranial Magnetic Stimulation) therapy is an FDA-approved, non-invasive treatment that can help reduce symptoms of PTSD, depression, and anxiety in the military and after deployment.
-NeuroStim TMS offers TMS therapy in each of our nine (9) clinics across the state of Washington, and we have administered more than 100,000 successful TMS treatments since 2018.
+NeuroStim TMS offers TMS therapy in each of our fourteen (14) clinics across the state of Washington, and we have administered more than 200,000 successful TMS treatments since 2018.

 Read ahead to learn more about TMS therapy and how it can benefit you and your military family.
-Then contact one of NeuroStim’s nine (9) TMS Centers in Washington for a free consultation.
+Then contact one of NeuroStim’s fourteen (14) TMS Centers in Washington and Arizona for a free consultation.

 Military personnel often exhibit symptoms of mood disorders during and after their deployment, including: